 - vm This type is used for virtual machines.
-Typically consists of the virtual machine's configuration file and an image archive for each disk. - ct This type is used for containers.
-Consists of the container's configuration and a single file archive for the filesystem content. - host This type is used for backups created from within the backed up machine.
-Typically this would be a physical host but could also be a virtual machine or container.
-Such backups may contain file and image archives, there are no restrictions in this regard.
+It typically consists of the virtual machine's configuration file and an image archive for each disk. - ct This type is used for containers.
+It consists of the container's configuration and a single file archive for the filesystem's contents. - host This type is used for file/directory backups created from within a machine.
+Typically this would be a physical host, but could also be a virtual machine or container.
+Such backups may contain file and image archives; there are no restrictions in this regard.

-3.3 Backup ID
+3.4 Backup ID

-A unique ID.
-Usually the virtual machine or container ID. host type backups normally use the host-name.
+A unique ID for a specific Backup Type and Backup Namespace.
+Usually the virtual machine or container ID. host type backups normally use the hostname.

-3.4 Backup Time
+3.5 Backup Time

-The time when the backup was made.
+The time when the backup was made with second resolution.

-3.5 Backup Group
+3.6 Backup Group

-The tuple <type>/<ID> is called a backup group.
+The tuple <type>/<id> is called a backup group.
 Such a group may contain one or more backup snapshots.

-3.6 Backup Snapshot
+3.7 Backup Snapshot

 The triplet <type>/<ID>/<time> is called a backup snapshot.
-It uniquely identifies a specific backup within a datastore.
+It uniquely identifies a specific backup within a namespace.